AmbiqAI/heartkit/docs/evb_demo.md

 Next, connect the EVB to your laptop using both USB-C ports on the EVB.

-> NOTE: For a better quality ECG, it is recommended that the accompanying ECG cable be used with electrodes.
-Quality of ECG from the onboard pads depends on contact quality and will produce artifacts.
+> NOTE: Quality of ECG from the onboard pads depends on contact quality and will produce more artifacts.
+For a better quality ECG, it is recommended that the accompanying ECG cable be used with electrodes.
+Place blue electrode on left wrist/finger/arm and red electrode on right wrist/finger/arm.
+Optionally, the black ground elecrode can be placed on the body to further improve SNR.

 ## Running the Demo